 Yoghurts in Italy are usually very tasty.
 The local supermarkets stock a wide selection of yoghurt flavours and brands.
 There are both full-fat (yogurt intero) and fat-free (yogurt magro) options.

 I was particularly fond of the Sterzing Vipiteno and the Latterie Vicentine yoghurt brands.
-We even went to this festival organised by Latterie Vicentine where we were shown the yoghurt-making factory and could sample all the different varieties of yoghurts they make there.
+We even went to this festival organised by Latterie Vicentine where we joined a guided tour of their yoghurt-making factory and could sample all the different varieties of yoghurts they make there.
 It was a great day!

-You can expect to find all the typical yoghurt flavours like strawberry, apricot, and forest fruits in Italian supermarkets and hotels.
-In addition, there are a few yoghurt flavours that are typical for Italy, too.
+You can expect to find all the traditional yoghurt flavours like strawberry, apricot, and forest fruits in Italian supermarkets and hotels.
+In addition, there are several yoghurt flavours sold here that are typical for Italy.
 For example, hazelnut, orange, pistachio, and even coffee!

 My Verdict on This Italian Breakfast Food: I loved Italian yoghurts.
 I especially loved the availability of so many full-fat yoghurt flavours.
 Now that I am living in England, yoghurts here seem to be predominantly fat-free and it’s just not the same.
 I was really fond of the hazelnut, pistachio, and coffee yoghurts in Italy.
 Give them a try!